saa-ts-dacs/dacs/06_part_I/03_chapter_02/03_title.md

   The controlled form World Association for Public Opinion Research appears in the Name of Creator(s) Element.
 ```

-2.3.6 If the name of the creator, assembler, or collector is not known, or if the repository has assembled the materials, do not record a name.
-In such cases, devise the nature of the archival materials for the title as instructed in rules 2.3.18–2.3.20 and 2.3.22.
+2.3.6 If the name of the creator, assembler, or collector is not known, do not record a name.
+In such cases, devise the nature of the archival materials for the title as instructed in rules 2.3.18-2.3.20 and 2.3.22.

 ```
 Collection of San Francisco Graft Prosecution Records Performing Arts publications collection